erikeh/erikeh.github.io/README.md

-## My Portfolio Website
+# My Portfolio Website

-### About
+## About
 This is a simple portfolio site I built for myself from scratch.
-I did not use any component library or css framework besides styled components.
+There is no use of component libraries or css frameworks besides styled components.
 It is fully responsive and has good browser compatibility.

-Built with:
+## Built with:

 Front end: React, TypeScript, styled-components, react-scrollmagic